tcotten-scrypted/ts-aiagent-boilerplate/README.md

 ## Attribution

-This boilerplate is inspired by [@ai16zdao's Eliza framework](https://github.com/ai16z/eliza), a powerful foundation for AI projects.
-Special thanks to their team for providing an excellent starting point for scalable AI solutions.
+This boilerplate is inspired by [@ai16zdao's Eliza framework](https://github.com/ai16z/eliza), a powerful foundation for developing #aiagents.

 ---